GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-common-notification-patterns/index.md

 The result is that the first message would look like this:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/plgFelmhahN06Unqr2dr.png", alt="First notification without merging", width="380", height="116" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/plgFelmhahN06Unqr2dr.png", alt="First notification without merging.", width="380", height="116" %}

 A second notification would collapse the notifications into this:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/bKoZiyLJI8DVYOPQBIGv.png", alt="Second notification with merging", width="380", height="121" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/bKoZiyLJI8DVYOPQBIGv.png", alt="Second notification with merging.", width="380", height="121" %}

 The nice thing with this approach is that if your user witnesses the notifications appearing one over the other, it'll look and feel more cohesive